bosch-engineering/off_highway_sensor_drivers/off_highway_premium_radar/README.md

 ### Driver

-The radar driver opens an UDP socket, decodes all UDP protocol data units (PDUs) from the radar and publishes its data as ROS messages.
+The radar driver opens a UDP socket, decodes all UDP protocol data units (PDUs) from the radar and publishes its data as ROS messages.
 Moreover, it can send all required input for the radar as UDP PDUs.
 See the following figure for an overview:

 ![Sensor Driver Architecture](doc/media/driver_setup.drawio.svg "Sensor Driver Architecture")

-The split location data PDUs per measurement are assembled by the driver as single location data measurement and published as single ROS point cloud message.
+The split location data PDUs per measurement are assembled by the driver as a single location data measurement and published as a single ROS point cloud message.
 There is **no** built-in recovery in the driver for out-of-order or dropped UDP packets for such a sequence of packets.
-A warning will log such cases which result in a drop of the location measurement (and eventually the following one if out-of-order packet).
+A warning will log such cases which result in a drop of the location measurement (and eventually the following one if packets are out-of-order).
 Such cases will also result in a publishing frequency drop for the output message which is detected in the built-in ROS diagnosis.
 Reducing the load on the sensor network and receiving device will minimize the risk of such cases.

-A location data measurement may contain zero locations if the data measured flag is not set or zero number of contained locations are measured.
-In addition, only locations are contained in the drivers output which have the first bit of their measurement status set (measured and range check passed).
+A location data measurement may contain zero locations if the 'data measured' flag is not set, or if no locations are actually measured.
+Only locations are contained in the driver's output which have the first bit of their measurement status set (measured and range check passed).

-Each cyclic output topic of the driver is monitored via ROS topic diagnostics, which checks its frequency and timestamp and publishes on `/diagnostics` the current status.
+Each cyclic output topic of the driver is monitored via ROS topic diagnostics, which checks its frequency and timestamp and publishes the current status on `/diagnostics`.
 As soon as the driver is not receiving UDP packets with the expected frequency (see UDP interface documentation) or not updated timestamps, the corresponding topic diagnostics will produce an error.

-In order that the driver can communicate to the sensor, one needs to configure the connection via the network parameters.
+In order for the driver to communicate with the sensor, one needs to configure the connection via the network parameters.
 The host IP, port and sensor IP, port need to be set to the settings configured in the sensor.
 The defaults are stated in the UDP interface documentation and in the [parameters](#parameters).